sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

+.. _halfLife:

+Half life
+^^^^^^^^^

+The half-life describes the time it takes for the plasma concentration, or the amount of drug in the body, to be reduced by 50%.
+Therefore, in each succeeding half-life, less drug is eliminated.
+After one half-life the amount of drug remaining in the body is 50%, after two half-lives 25%, etc. After 4 half-lives the amount of drug (6.25%) is considered to be negligible regarding its therapeutic effects.

-The half-life was used to determine the residual concentration of a drug at steady-state.
+The half-life is used to determine the residual concentration of a drug at steady-state.
 The half-life duration given above is multiplied by the cycle multiplier in order to find out how many cycles need to be completed before reaching the steady-state.
 It is then possible to compute the residual concentration of the drug at steady-state.
-In most cases, a multiplier of 10 is sufficient.
+In most cases, a multiplier of 10 is sufficient, but it is suggested to have a a bigger multiplier.
+At the end, the automated tests allow to detect if a multiplier was suffenciently big.